afirth/blog.camunda.org/content/post/2019/05/camunda-bpm-7110-alpha4-released.md

 ## Engine Wide History Time to Live
 Introducing [History Cleanup](https://docs.camunda.org/manual/latest/user-guide/process-engine/history/#history-cleanup) to your Camunda BPM applications can reduce your footprint of history data radically.
-However, adding the necessary `historyTimeToLive` to all your process, case and decision definitions can be a tedious work to do.
+However, adding the necessary `historyTimeToLive` to all your process, case and decision definitions can be tedious work to do.

-Therefore, we are introducing the `historyTimeToLive` attribute in the [process engine configuration](https://docs.camunda.org/manual/latest/reference/deployment-descriptors/tags/process-engine/#historytimetolive) that allows to set an engine-wide default for those definitions.
+Therefore, we are introducing the `historyTimeToLive` attribute in the [process engine configuration](https://docs.camunda.org/manual/latest/reference/deployment-descriptors/tags/process-engine/#historytimetolive) that allows setting an engine-wide default for those definitions.
 This value is applied as the default whenever new definitions without TTL are deployed.

 Please note that it does not change the TTL of already deployed definitions.
 You can either redeploy the definitions or use the API method shown below to change history time to live programmatically.